 Presently, he divides his time between charity work, public speaking engagements, and serving as director of Development for Boston University Athletics, a post to which he was named in September 1995.
 Prior to that, he worked as B.U.’s director of Special Programs for Alumni Relations and Development for two years.
 He also serves as an aide to Jack Parker, head coach of B.U.’s hockey team.

-Going for the Gold: Mike Eruzione shares how to overcome any obstacles and go for the gold.
+: Mike Eruzione shares how to overcome any obstacles and go for the gold.
 Drawing from his experiences in the 1980 Olympics, he reveals to audiences how commitment to your team in any endeavor makes you a winner.

-Teamwork: How to Surmount Obstacles and Win
+: How to Surmount Obstacles and Win